 Section 4.
 The Qualifications for the Office of President and Vice President

-Section 4 A. Candidates for the Office of President of the Student Government Association must have completed 78 semester credit hours (excludes remedial and developmental hours) at the end of fall semester prior to seeking office, be continuously enrolled as a full-time student (12 hours) during the spring semester in which the office is sought, have a cumulative average of 2.80 or above (excludes remedial and developmental hours), not have been found guilty of any student conduct violations resulting in penalties of probation, suspension, or expulsion.
+Section 4 A. Candidates for the Office of President of the Student Government Association must have completed 48 semester credit hours (excludes remedial and developmental hours) at the end of fall semester prior to seeking office, be continuously enrolled as a full-time student (12 hours) during the spring semester in which the office is sought, have a cumulative average of 2.80 or above (excludes remedial and developmental hours), not have been found guilty of any student conduct violations resulting in penalties of probation, suspension, or expulsion.

+Section 4B.
 Candidates for the office of the Vice President of the Student Government Association must have completed 48 semester credit hours (excludes remedial and developmental hours), at the end of the fall semester prior to seeking office, be continuously enrolled as a full-time student (12 hours) during the spring semester in which the office is sought, have a cumulative average of 2.80 or above (excludes remedial and developmental hours).

+Section 4C.
+Candidates for the office of the President of the Student Government Association must have earned 60 semester credit hours (excludes remedial and developmental hours), by the semester in which office is sought in order to be certified eligible to hold office during the elected term.

+Section 4D.
+Candidates for the Office of Vice President of the Student Government Association must have earned 60 semester credit hours (excluding remedial and developmental hours), by the end of the semester in which office is sought in order to be certified eligible to hold office during the elected term.

 Section 4B.
 Candidates for the office of the President of the Student Government Association must have earned 75 semester credit hours (excludes remedial and developmental hours), by the semester in which office is sought in order to be certified eligible to hold office during the elected term.
 Candidates for the Office of vice President of the Student Government Association must have earned 60 semester credit hours (excluding remedial and developmental hours), by the end of the semester in which office is sought in order to be certified eligible to hold office during the elected term.